 Yes.
-We have had several small San Diego businesses contribute portions of their profit to San Diegans for Justice and welcome more community involvement and creativity at every level.
+We have had several small San Diego businesses contribute portions of their profit to San Diegans for Justice in Support of Measure B and welcome more community involvement and creativity at every level.
 Contact our team and we will work with you to get the logistics sorted out.

 I’m interested in doing this in my city.
 Where do I start?

 The first place to start is by creating a small group of concerned citizens who are willing to do the work.
 What we’ve learned in this process is that the community can’t count on the government to get this done for them.
 Once you have your group together, and you’re ready to dedicate the time, our team would be happy to speak with you regarding increasing police oversight in your city and provide some next steps and best practices.